Battle of Waterloo: Charge of the British heavy cavalry

-As Ponsonby tried to rally his men against the French cuirassers, he was attacked by Jaquinot's lancers and captured.
+As Ponsonby tried to rally his men against the French cuirassiers, he was attacked by Jaquinot's lancers and captured.
 A nearby party of Scots Greys saw the capture and attempted to rescue their brigade commander.
 The French lancer who had captured Ponsonby killed him and then used his lance to kill three of the Scots Greys who had attempted the rescue.

 By the time Ponsonby died, the momentum had entirely returned in favour of the French.
 Milhaud's and Jaquinot's cavalrymen drove the Union Brigade from the valley.
 The result was very heavy losses for the British cavalry.
 A countercharge, by British light dragoons under Major-General Vandeleur and Dutch–Belgian light dragoons and hussars under Major-General Ghigny on the left wing, and Dutch–Belgian carabiniers under Major-General Trip in the centre, repelled the French cavalry.

 All figures quoted for the losses of the cavalry brigades as a result of this charge are estimates, as casualties were only noted down after the day of the battle and were for the battle as a whole.
 (Note: Losses are ultimately from the official returns taken the day after the battle: Household Brigade, initial strength 1,319, killed – 95, wounded – 248, missing – 250, totals – 593, horses lost – 672.

 Union Brigade, initial strength 1,332, killed – 264, wounded – 310, missing – 38, totals – 612, horses lost – 631 (Smith 1998).)
 Some historians, Barbero for example, believe the official rolls tend to overestimate the number of cavalrymen present in their squadrons on the field of battle and that the proportionate losses were, as a result, considerably higher than the numbers on paper might suggest.
 (Note: This view appears to have arisen from a comment by Captain Clark-Kennedy of the 1st Dragoons 'Royals', in a letter in H. T. Siborne's book, he makes an estimate of around 900 men actually in line within the Union Brigade before its first charge (Siborne 1891).
 Clark-Kennedy does not, however, explain how his estimate was arrived at.
 The shortfall of 432 men (the equivalent of a whole regiment) from the paper strength of the brigade is large.
 However, another officer of the brigade, John Mills of the 2nd Dragoons, says that the effective strength of the brigade did not "exceed 1,200" (Glover 2007).)